groonga/groonga/doc/source/contribution/documentation/introduction.md

 ### Preview translations on HTML files

-You can preview your translations in your browser in HTML format.
+You can preview your translations in your Web browser in HTML format.
 The step for reflecting translations into `.po` files also generates the corresponding HTML files.
 These files are located in `../groonga.doc/doc/${LANGUAGE}/html/`.
 Each file corresponds to a `.rst` or `.md` file.
-Open the generated HTML file in your web browser to review your translations.
+Open the generated HTML file in your Web browser to review your translations.

 For example, to preview the Japanese translation of the {doc}`introduction` page, use the following command: